-We filed applications for trademarks (JelmytoTM, RTGelTM) that identify our branding elements, Jelmyto and our unique technology in the United States, Europe and Japan.
+We filed applications for trademarks (Jelmyto ®, RTGelTM, Urogen ® and Cystoject TM) that identify our branding elements, such as Jelmyto and our unique technology in the United States, Europe and Japan.
 Although we take steps to monitor the possible infringement or misuse of our trademarks, it is possible that third parties may infringe, dilute or otherwise violate our trademark rights.
 Any unauthorized use of our trademarks could harm our reputation or commercial interests.
 In addition, our enforcement against third-party infringers or violators may be unduly expensive and time-consuming, and the outcome may be an inadequate remedy.